rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

 A ___procedure___ is a pair of code and environment. ___Code___ is a dictionary of parameter names and a $\lambda$ expression.
-The $\lambda$, by convention, takes a sigle argument, $\pi$, the environment in which its formal parameters are bound to actual arguments via some application of the procedure, as described in SICP 3.2.
+The $\lambda$, by convention, takes a sigle argument, $\pi$, the environment in which its formal parameters are bound to actual arguments via procedure application, as described in SICP 3.2.
 This convention seems to be the best we can do for composable $\lambda$s in Schemulator.
 For now, we support only positional arguments, one-to-one with the argument list.
 That's consistent with [Gambit Scheme](https://github.com/gambit/gambit), which reports "Wrong number of arguments ..." if the application has too many or too few arguments.

++++

+By default, procedures are defined in the unique global environment, $\Gamma\Pi$.

 +++